ehrpg/qstar/docs/character/races.md

 Every creature has a [Race][], or at least a type that groups similar creatures into the same category, e.g. animals or robots.

-A [Race][] can modify almost all aspects of a creature, including: Attributes, Skills, Acquisitions, Health, Stats, roleplaying circumstances, etc.
+A [Race][] can modify almost all aspects of a creature, including: Skills, Acquisitions, Health, Stats, roleplaying circumstances, etc.

 !!! tip "Race subtypes"
     Some [Races][] have further subtypes, that change the *base* [Race][].